Defect 2 spin blocks of symmetric groups and canonical basis coefficients: -pairs

 \needspace{5em} \begin{pfenum} \item This is a matter of checking possible abacus configurations.
 Runners $-1,0,1$ of the \abds for the exceptional partitions are shown below.

-\item[2,3.]
-As in \cref{21stuff}, these statements follow by considering the configuration of addable and removable $0$-nodes for each of $\alpha$, $\beta$ and $\gamma$.
+\item As in \cref{21stuff}, these statements follow by considering the configuration of addable and removable $0$-nodes for each of $\alpha$, $\beta$ and $\gamma$.

 As an example, we show how to compute the coefficient of $\halpha$ in $f_0^{(3)}\beta$.
 As we can see from the abacus display, the addable and removable $0$-nodes of $\beta=\ba{0,1}$ consist of (from left to right): \begin{itemize} \item an addable node in column $1$; \item a removable node in column $h$; \item addable nodes in columns $h+1$, $2h$ and $2h+1$. \end{itemize} There are three possible ways to add three of the addable $0$-nodes, yielding the partitions $\halpha$, $\hbeta$ and $\hgamma$.
 In particular, $\halpha$ is obtained by adding the addable nodes in columns $1$, $h+1$ and $2h$.
-Since $h$ occurs exactly once as a part of $\beta$, the definition of the action of $f_0^{(3)}$ gives a coefficient of $q^{-2}\times(1+q^2)=(1+q^{-2})$.
-3 \item This is proved as in \cref{21stuff}, using the \hbc $\delta=\sigma\sqcup(2h-1)$.
-Since $\can\delta=\delta$, we have a bar-invariant vector
+Since $h$ occurs exactly once as a part of $\beta$, the definition of the action of $f_0^{(3)}$ gives a coefficient of $q^{-2}\times(1+q^2)=(1+q^{-2})$. \item This is proved as in \cref{21stuff}, using the \hbc $\delta=\sigma\sqcup(2h-1)$. \end{pfenum}